ifraixedes/one-page-static-site/README.md

 It's basically to satisfies my own needs, so there isn't an aim to have flexibility in thing that I want to keep them as I personal want.

+## Usage

+The same binary has the _help_ message which explains what it does and because, so far, it's so simple, there is no need to have further information.
+Hence, download it and use it.

 ## License

 MIT, read [the license file](LICENSE) for more information.